39 Birmingham Rd

 Each services pedestal is fitted with a permanently live, self-sealing, mains water outlet socket.
 Each permanent berth holder will be issued with a mating water hose connector to fit onto their own water hose.
 For health and safety reasons no hoses will be supplied by the Club for use in the marina.
 Those used on the apron will still be available for use on the apron but not usable in the Marina.

 The crane and pressure washer may be used by any member.
 Members wishing to use the crane should contact the Bosun prior to use.
-The charge for the crane is £19 per lift (£38 Up and down) and the pressure washer £6.
-A member who is neither a marina resident, nor a dry sailor may have unlimited use of the crane and pressure washer for £147 per annum.
+The charge for the crane is £20 per lift (£40 Up and down) and the pressure washer £7.

 Contact the Bosun

 Click on text above to view